The number one song today in 1957:

 That was Marley’s last concert.
 He died of cancer the following May.

 The number one song today in 1989 was Milli Vanilli’s “Girl I’m Gonna Miss You.”
-But I’m not going to play it because Milli Vanilli didn’t actually exist.
+But I’m not going to play it because neither Milli nor Vanilli sang on the song.
+Blame it on the rain.

 The number one British single today in 2001: